gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     --scope "/subscriptions/{subscription_id}" # the scope can be limited
 ```

-Now, for each AKS cluster you want to enroll, you must create the `ClusterRole` and `ClusterRoleBinding` resources, otherwise Teleport cannot access the cluster.
+Now, for each AKS cluster you want to enroll, you must create the `ClusterRole` and `ClusterRoleBinding` resources.

 `ClusterRole` is available at Appendix A and the `ClusterRoleBinding` at Appendix B.

-Once the permissions are set and the `ClusterRole` and `ClusterRoleBinding` resources were created, Teleport Discovery and Kubernetes services will discover and forward requests to the discovered clusters.
+Once you define the permissions and the `ClusterRole` and `ClusterRoleBinding` resources exist, Teleport Discovery and Kubernetes services will discover and forward requests to the discovered clusters.

 #### Resources watch

 The discovery of new resources and watcher mechanism is built on top of [`Microsoft.ContainerService/managedClusters`][listclustersaks] API endpoint.
 The discovery mechanism is similar to the one described for AWS, and consists on calling the endpoint at regular intervals while managing the differences between iterations.